About Ron

 • Anti-Defamation League National Commission and National Civil Rights & Education Committees

-• Louis Park Community Education Advisory Council
+• St. Louis Park Community Education Advisory Council

 • Twin West Chamber of Commerce Leadership Program participant